mjml/log17/README.md

 For example, you can have a main application Log singleton that's tied to a FILE* Log acting as a sink, and another FILE* Log which writes to a file.
 When you write to the application Log, it writes to both of its underlying sinks.
-On top of that, you can have feature or module Log which uses the main application Log as /its/ sink.
+On top of that, you can have feature or module Log which uses the main application Log as ~its~ sink.

 Each Log singleton comes with nine levels of verbosity and can be configured by a template parameter (and hence via preprocessor macro) or at runtime.